alyssahellrung/recommendationGenerator/README.md

 2) Run the program by typing "node index.js" in the command line.
 ![image]()
 3) A series of questions will appear, one by one.
 They will ask you to input:
-  --a description of your professional role
+  --a description of your professional role and where you work
   ![image]()
   --how long you have known the person you are recommending and in what capacity
   --an honest evaluation of their skills, accomplishments, ability to collaborate, etc.
   --a summary of your evaluation of the person you are recomending
-  --your choice out of four rating levels (from "highly recommended" down to "not recommended")
+  --your choice out of four rating levels (from "highly recommend" down to "I do not recommend")
+  --your full name
-  --your full name and professional title
+  --your professional title or role
+  --the full name of the person you are recommending
+  --what pronouns the recommendee uses
   ![image]()
 4) Once all of the questions are answered, you will see a success message, and a new file called "REC.md" will appear in your directory.
 ![image]()